NS027/CS5001_Final-Project/README.md

 ## Usage

 How to use the application and its features.
+By Streamlit.